GabrielDornelles/RTSP-Camera-Object-Detection-Api/README.md

 - Custom set of categories on detection.
 - Track desired objects in a specific space of time.
 - Interface (now its just buffering the camera frames into the model and displaying at the cam route).
+- Implement best DETR and see if its still worse than faster-rcnn on accuracy.